JuliaJJ/project-julie/src/content/feed/they-fought-for-diversity-in-gaming.md

 ---
 title: "They Fought for Diversity in Gaming.
-Then the Abuse Began"
+Then the Abuse Began."
 subtitle: "Rolling Stone"
 pubDate: "Jan 27 2023"
 thumbnail: "/cover-they-fought-for-diversity-in-gaming.jpg"